LiamLeane/ForemanWindows/readme.md

 ##### 2016

-* Windows Server 2016 Technical Preview 4 SERVERSTANDARDCORE
+* Windows Server 2016 Technical Preview 5 SERVERSTANDARDCORE
-* Windows Server 2016 Technical Preview 4 SERVERSTANDARD
+* Windows Server 2016 Technical Preview 5 SERVERSTANDARD
-* Windows Server 2016 Technical Preview 4 SERVERDATACENTERCORE
+* Windows Server 2016 Technical Preview 5 SERVERDATACENTERCORE
-* Windows Server 2016 Technical Preview 4 SERVERDATACENTER
+* Windows Server 2016 Technical Preview 5 SERVERDATACENTER

 ## Windows Finish Script

 While the unattend & install scripts are basic and simply give you a standard windows install the finish script includes some steps you may want to rework for your environment;

 * All static interfaces defined in Foreman (IE where the subnet is set to static) will have their address, netmask, gateway, DNS servers and DNS suffix set based on the subnet & domain details from Foreman.
-* NIC's found on the machine but not defined in Foreman will be disabled and renmaed with the prefix "NOID_" followed by a string of random chars
+* NIC's found on the machine but not defined in Foreman will be disabled and renamed with the prefix "NOID_" followed by a string of random chars
 * If ntp-server is set as a global parameter then time will be immediately synchronized with that, otherwise one of the NTP pool servers will be used instead.
 * chocolatey.org is installed for package management.
-If the global parameter windowsNuGetSource is set then this will replace the default (https://chocolatey.org/api/v2/).
 * The latest version of puppet agent is installed.
-It uses the Puppet interval global setting in minutes (default 30) for run interval, sets the service to automatic and starts it.
+It sets 30 minutes for run interval, sets the service to automatic and starts it.
 * Powershell execution policy is set to unrestricted
 * WinRM is enabled supporting basic auth without encryption